top of page

 Shipping and Delivery

 Efficient logistics and fast delivery are crucial in Japan.
 Consumers expect quick and reliable shipping services, with same-day or next-day delivery being the standard.
-Utilizing local warehouses and partnering with reliable shipping companies can help meet these expectations.
+Utilising local warehouses and partnering with reliable shipping companies can help meet these expectations.
+In 2025, same-day or next-day delivery is now expected by over 70% of online shoppers.
+For international sellers, designating a local Importer of Record is mandatory to ensure legal customs clearance and product compliance.

 Import Procedures